GopeedLab/docs/docs/install.md

 > Why is it not listed on the App Store?
 >
-> Because of Apple's review mechanism, BitTorrent protocol-related apps are not allowed to be listed.。
+> Because of Apple's review mechanism, BitTorrent protocol-related apps are not allowed to be listed.
 >
 > Why is it not listed on TestFlight?
 >